Het4304/Netflix-clone/README.md

 4. **Access your Application**
    - To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.

-**Phase 7: Cleanup**

-1. **Cleanup AWS EC2 Instances:**
-    - Terminate AWS EC2 instances that are no longer needed. -->

-Here’s an updated `README.md` with generated placeholder paths for your images, instructions for TMDB API setup, and enhanced content:

 ---